-The Wellbeing programme has been developed to ensure the spiritual, moral, social and cultural development of our pupils, not only for themselves, but also within the world around them.
-With a sense of wellbeing in life, we are far better able to take in new information, and take risks in, and responsibility for, our learning.
-In essence the Wellbeing Programme enables our pupils to thrive.
+The Wellbeing Programme has been developed to ensure the spiritual, moral, social and cultural development of our pupils, not only for themselves, but also within the world around them.
+It helps to give our pupils the knowledge, skills and understanding they need to lead confident, healthy and independent lives and to become responsible members of society.
+With a sense of wellbeing in life, we are far better able to take in new information, take risks in our learning and responsibility for our learning.
+In essence, the Wellbeing Programme enables our pupils to thrive.
+It is important to run an innovative and imaginative Wellbeing Programme, which is flexible enough to meet the changing needs of our pupils, whilst still providing continuity and the re-enforcement of basic concepts.
+It is an all-encompassing 'Education for Life'.
+The Programme follows three main themes: